TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 <div class="lesson-content__panel" markdown="1">

 1. Review this material by reading through [Vite's Getting Started Page](https://vitejs.dev/guide/).
-2. Check out this [guide for React Developer Tools](https://www.pluralsight.com/guides/debugging-components-with-react-developer-tools) to begin learning how to utilize it effectively (don't worry if you can't yet understand some of the languages).
+2. Check out this [official guide for React Developer Tools](https://react.dev/learn/react-developer-tools) and this [article](https://www.freecodecamp.org/news/how-to-use-react-dev-tools/) to begin learning how to utilize it effectively (don't worry if you can't yet understand some of the languages).
 3. Try to clean up your `my-first-react-app` project so that it no longer displays the default page, see if you can get it to display a "Hello, World!" message instead.
 </div>